In Person Learning FAQ

 If a student is identified as a close contact , he/she may return after:

-- 14 days from the last exposure to the COVID-19 case
+- A minimum of 10 days from the last exposure to the COVID-19 case

 - If he/she begins to show symptoms, the return date will adjust to the date the individual becomes symptomatic.
 See descriptions above or in the Return to School Protocols below.